Mercedes GLC review - Interior, design and technology

 Inside, all cars feel suitably upmarket, with loads of well-finished surfaces and top-notch materials.
 The interior facelift, save for a couple of new options, results in a cabin that looks much the same as it did before.
 However, there’s a new infotainment set-up with a larger screen.
 It houses a sat-nav system which, like that in the latest A-Class, features augmented reality navigation instructions.

 The menu layouts are largely the same as the old car, but they’ve been tweaked to allow touch inputs for the first time.
 If you’d prefer, it’s still possible to control the menus via the click wheel employed on earlier GLCs.
 Graphically, the system is very sharp, and the menus are fairly easy to navigate.
 The mapping screen is uncluttered and easy to read on the move.

 Higher trim levels come fitted with a high-end Burmester sound system.
 It’s a worthy upgrade over the standard system, with a warm, punchy sound quality.
 It’s not quite a match for the glorious Bowers and Wilkins systems offered as (pricey) options with both BMWs and Volvos, but it’s impressive nonetheless.

 The connected services and live traffic info are nice touches, and from the 2019 update onwards, the infotainment setup comes equipped with both Android Auto and Apple CarPlay functionality.
-It’s standard on all but the base Sport and AMG Line trims.
+It’s standard on all but the AMG Line trim.